ForgetMe17/vr-dash-tile-player/README.md

 ##### Player over three.js (No more updates)

 1. Run the HTML file via HTTP address (e.g., http://localhost/vr-dash-tile-player/CSS_VR6_dashjs.html).
 2. Confirm the location of JSON file and the Rule you want to use in HTML page, then click "link".
+(Choosing a CSV file is necessary if FOVContentRule is selected.)
 3. Click "load" to initialize MediaPlayer according to JSON description.
 4. Click "Play" and "Pause" to control the player.